 A network security device, such as a firewall, separates your internal networks from external network connections to decrease the risk of an external attack.
-The figure below shows how a firewall protects the computers on a trusted network from the Internet.
+This diagram shows how a firewall protects the computers on a trusted network from the Internet.

 Firewalls use access policies to identify and filter different types of information.
 They can also control which policies or ports the protected computers can use on the Internet (outbound access).
 For example, many firewalls have sample security policies that allow only specified traffic types.
 Users can select the policy that is best for them.
 Other firewalls, such as Fireboxes, allow the user to customize these policies.

-Firewalls can be in the form of hardware or software.
+Firewalls can be either hardware or software.
 A firewall protects private networks from unauthorized users on the Internet.
 Traffic that enters or leaves the protected networks is examined by the firewall.
 The firewall denies network traffic that does not match the security criteria or policies.